-Importing biological products for use in non-laboratory animals
+Importing laboratory materials for use in non-laboratory animals

-Laboratory animals, as defined by the department, are guinea pigs, hamsters, mice, rabbits, rodents and micro-organisms, which must be contained under laboratory conditions.
+Non-laboratory animals, as defined by the department, are all animal species other than guinea pigs, hamsters, mice, rabbits, rodents and micro-organisms.

-There are two ways that biological goods (e.g. laboratory materials or reagents) can be approved by the department for in vivo use in non-laboratory animals:
+There are two ways that laboratory materials or reagents can be approved by the department for in vivo use in non-laboratory animals: